 If you are looking for a bank account and debit card to use outside of the eurozone, N26 is probably a better option than the traditional Portuguese banks.
 They also support quick remote account openings, have extremely low international fees, and will ship your card to Portugal or elsewhere in Europe.
 The account is “domiciled” in Germany however, and you’ll miss out on the final perk of Portuguese accounts: Multibanco access.

-Full Multibanco access: Portuguese ATM and debit transactions
+Full Multibanco and MBway access: Portuguese ATM and debit transactions, person-to-person payments

 If you have ever been to Portugal, you might be familiar with their unique Multibanco system.